OpenKneeboard/OpenKneeboard/docs/remote-controls.md

 - `OpenKneeboard-RemoteControl-TOGGLE_FORCE_ZOOM.exe`: in VR mode, toggle 'always zoom' on or off; if off, by default, OpenKneeboard will enlarge the kneeboard when you're looking directly at it.
 - `OpenKneeboard-RemoteControl-TOGGLE_VISIBILITY.exe`: show/hide the kneeboard in-game

+## `OpenKneeboard-RemoteControl-SET_PROFILE.exe` (v1.3-beta4 and above)

+This must be ran with parameters:

+- set profile by name: `OpenKneeboard-RemoteControl-SET_PROFILE.exe name "My Profile"`
+- set profile by ID: `OpenKneeboard-RemoteControl-SET_PROFILE.exe id myprofile` (doesn't change if the profile is renamed)

+You can find IDs by looking in `Saved Games\OpenKneeboard\profiles.json` or the folder names inside `Saved Games\OpenKneeboard\profiles\`.

 ## `OpenKneeboard-RemoteControl-SET_TAB.exe` (v1.3-beta3 and above)

 This must be ran with parameters.